sidecus/authzyin/README.md

         bar,                            // resource
         nameof(Policies.CanEnterBar));  // policy
 ```
 You don't need to worry about serializing and exposing api for this data to be shared with the client.
 The library handles that for you automatically once you do these.
+You might also have have more complex authorization scenarios to handle.
+You can mix this with standard asp.net core requirement/handler behaviors - as long as those requirements are not inherited from Requirement class from this library they won't be sent or processed by the client.

 ### Client:
-1. Initialize AuthZyinContext (similar as createStore in Redux, call this globally e.g. in index.tsx)
+1. Initialize AuthZyinContext (similar as createStore in Redux, call this globally like [this](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/index.tsx).
 ```TypeScript
     initializeAuthZyinContext();
 ```
 2. Connect the AuthZyinProvider with your components.
 Do this **after authentication** since the authzyin context api provided by the lib requires authenticated users.
+[Example](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/App.tsx) here.
 ```TypeScript
     <AuthZyinProvider options={{ requestInitFn: getAuthorizationHeadersAsync }}>
         <MainContent />
     </AuthZyinProvider>
 ```
-3. Use the useAuthorize hooks in your components
+3. Use the useAuthorize hooks in your components as this [example](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/components/PlaceComponent.tsx).
 ```TypeScript
     const authorize = useAuthorize();
     const authorized = authorize('CanEnterBar', bar);
 ```
 More details can be found [here](https://github.com/sidecus/authzyin/tree/master/authzyin.js).

-## A bit more technical details
-I chose to use [JSON path](https://goessner.net/articles/JsonPath/) to represent requirement rules, so that requirements can be evaluated on the server, and at the same time can be serialized "as is" to the client for the UI to evaluate - in some kind of an automatic way.
-Both the asp.net core policy and requirements are sent to client so you can use the same policy definition for your client authorization.

-Since I am a React fan, there is React hooks to help with authorization scenarios for the client as well.

-**Server evaluation** - done with [Newtonsoft.Json](https://www.newtonsoft.com/json).
-Newtonsoft.Json is limited in JSON path parsing, e.g. array filters like this ```[(@.length-1)]``` won't work.
-I'll research for a better parser in the future.

-**Client evlauation** - done with [JsonPath-Plus](https://www.npmjs.com/package/jsonpath-plus).

-Currently supported requirement evaluation operations:
-- RquiresRole
-- Or condition with children requirements
-- Value equals
-- Value greater than
-- Contains

-Each operator can be associated with a **Direction**.
-For example, you can check whether certain properties in the authorization context contains some values from a resource, or use a Contains with a reverse direction to check whether certain properties from the resource contains a value from the authorization context.
-This also means we don't need to support less than since it's just the reverse of greater than.

-*Kindly note* - you might have more complex authorization scenarios to handle.
-You don't have to be limited by this library and can mix this with the native asp.net core requirement/handler behaviors.
-Those won't be sent or processed by the client.
+The client library can be used as a standalone library without having to use the server part.
+To do this, just call ```initializeAuthZyinContext``` and provide your own AuthZyinContext object.
+In this case the client lib will use the provided object as the context and skipping loading from the api provided by the server api.

 ## How to run locally
 ### VSCode with HMR